emilyvertosick/Statistics-Course/docs/02-week2.md

 It seems like a lot of them, but the task shouldn’t take you very long.
 However, a general rule in this class is: you don't have to do all the questions in the assignment.
 Try to do at least some (say, at least 2a and 2b), so that you know what we are talking about next week in class.
 Also, the more you do the more you'll learn.
 However, don't drive yourself crazy trying to get them all done.

 I am phrasing the questions in ordinary English, pretty much as you would do if you were an investigator.
-For example, I ask you to summarize the data on race time in marathon runners, rather than say: "provide the mean of the variable `rt` by typing `skim(lesson2a$rt)`".
+For example, I ask you to summarize the data on race time in marathon runners, rather than say: "provide the mean of the variable "rt" by typing `skim(lesson2a$rt)`".
 But this means you are going to have to work out what the various variable codes are and what commands to use.

 All of these questions ask you to "summarize" data.
 In other words, how would you describe the data in a journal article (say, your table 1)?
 One quick clue here: I don't ever want the standard error, we'll talk more about that next week.

-- lesson2a.rds: This is data from marathon runners: summarize age, sex, race time in minutes (i.e. how long it took them to complete the race) and favorite running shoe.
+- **lesson2a**: This is data from marathon runners: summarize age, sex, race time in minutes (i.e. how long it took them to complete the race) and favorite running shoe.
-- lesson2b.rds: Postoperative pain (this is a similar dataset as you had before for the assignment for the first class).
+- **lesson2b**: Postoperative pain (this is a similar dataset as you had before for the assignment for the first class).
 Summarize average pain after the operation.
 Imagine you had to draw a graph of "time course of pain after surgery".
 What numbers would you use for pain at time 1, time 2, time 3 etc.?
-- lesson2c.rds: This is data on 241 patients undergoing radical prostatectomy.
+- **lesson2c**: This is data on 241 patients undergoing radical prostatectomy.
 Summarize age, stage, grade and PSA.
-- lesson2d.rds: Cost of a minor medical procedure.
+- **lesson2d**: Cost of a minor medical procedure.
 Summarize cost.
-- lesson2e.rds: Total cancer pain in one month in a group with chronic cancer pain.
+- **lesson2e**: Total cancer pain in one month in a group with chronic cancer pain.
 Summarize pain scores and number of days with pain.